 In order to stop the spread of the coronavirus, many countries have also imposed measures within the country, which you must observe during your stay.
 You may find that in certain countries there are restrictions on your movements or that you have to wear a face mask in certain places.
 Foreign representations in Switzerland will inform you about these measures.
 Consult the information provided and follow the applicable rules and regulations while in the country.

-Information on border openings as well as on security and the political situation at your destination can be found on the websites of the Federal Department of Foreign Affairs FDFA (in German, French and Italian) and the State Secretariat for Migration SEM.
+Information on border openings as well as on security and the political situation at your destination can be found on the websites of the Federal Department of Foreign Affairs FDFA (in German, French and Italian).

 Medical advice regarding individual countries not related to COVID-19 is still valid.
 You can find more information at www.safetravel.ch (in German or French).